A "supernormal" partition statistic: Abstract

 \section{Abstract}

-We study a natural bijection from integer partitions to the prime factorizations of integers that we call the ``supernorm'' of a partition, in which the multiplicities of the parts of partitions are mapped to the multiplicities of prime factors of natural numbers.
-In addition to being inherently interesting, the supernorm statistic suggests the potential to apply techniques from partition theory to identify and prove multiplicative properties of integers.
-We prove an analogue of a formula of Kural-McDonald-Sah: we give arithmetic densities of subsets of $\mathbb N$ instead of natural densities in $\mathbb P$ like previous formulas of this type, as an application of the supernorm, building on works of Alladi, Ono, Wagner and the first and third authors.
-We then make an analytic study of related partition statistics; and suggest speculative applications based on the additive-multiplicative analogies we prove, to conjecture Abelian-type formulas.
-In an appendix, using these same analogies, we give a conjectural partition-theoretic model of prime gaps. \\
+We study a bijective map from integer partitions to the prime factorizations of integers that we call the ``supernorm'' of a partition, in which the multiplicities of the parts of partitions are mapped to the multiplicities of prime factors of natural numbers.
+The supernorm is connected to a family of maps we define, which suggests the potential to apply techniques from partition theory to identify and prove multiplicative properties of integers.
+We make a brief study of pertinent analytic aspects of the supernorm.
+Then, as an application of ``supernormal'' mappings (i.e., pertaining to the supernorm statistic), we prove an analogue of a formula of Kural-McDonald-Sah to give arithmetic densities of subsets of $\mathbb N$ instead of natural densities in $\mathbb P$ like previous formulas of this type; this builds on works of Alladi, Ono, Wagner, and the first and third authors.
+Finally, using a table of ``supernormal'' additive-multiplicative correspondences, we conjecture Abelian-type formulas that specialize to our main theorem and other known results. \\